news-r/website/README.md

 You can explore the open-source software already made available on our [software page](/software).

-In hope you too believe that we should see more media scrutiny and freedom of speech, that is you also trust they're complimentary and not mutually exclusive, please head to our [contributing page](/contributing) to co-operate.
+If you too believe that media scrutiny and freedom of speec---are complimentary---rather than mutually exclusive as often portrayed, please visit our[contributing page](/contributing) to co-operate.